 Director of Tournaments

 The Director of Tournaments will be responsible for organizing and the overall operation and supervision of all tournaments hosted by the Association.
 The Director of Tournaments will form a committee to help with the support of tournament operations both before and during tournaments.

+Ice Scheduler

+The Ice Scheduler will be responsible to allot game, practice and development ice time and other practice facilities, coordinate ice schedules and the scheduling of games with the appropriate league representative all in accordance with the Association’s scheduling committee policies and procedures.

 Safety Coordinator